Factory

 Update the Stored Contract

-enables to change the compiled contract that the factory stores.
+enables to change the global contract id that the factory stores.

 The method is interesting because it has no declared parameters, and yet it takes an input: the new contract to store as a stream of bytes.